|

 with your Parabolic Springs?

 A. Yes.
-You will notice the unloaded Land Rover sits about one inch
+You will notice the unloaded Land Rover sits a least one to two inchs

 See our data on Parabolic Ride Heights